kos-lang/kos/doc/proposals.md

 * Add syntax coloring for Eclipse, IntelliJ IDEA

 * ?
-Change division to produce float, add integer division operator //
+Change division to produce float, add integer division operator, e.g. //

 * ?
 Add buffer strings b"" or buffer literals <01 fa>

 * ?
 Empty array, buffer, string, object (shallow) are all falsy

-* ? if, while, switch variable declarations
+* if, while, switch variable declarations

 * ? remove C-style for loop

-* `private` keyword to make globals module-private
+* `public` keyword to make globals public (should be private by default)

 * ?
 Support multi-line strings the Python way or the C way?